-The second question of an international political character about which we must speak in the debate on the budget concerns the German-Japanese war agreement.
+The second question of an international political character about which we must speak in the debate on the budget. concerns the German-Japanese war agreement.
 For the outside world this agreement is declared to be an agreement against the Comintern.
 Some people say that one must say the Soviet Union instead of the Comintern.
 There surely are in Czechoslovakia some "wise men" who will say: "Whether it is now against the Comintern or against the Soviet Union makes no difference.
-In any case we are out of it, for it does not concern us at all."
-The fact is that neither the Comintern nor the Soviet Union require anybody to worry about them.
+In any case we are out of it for it does not concern us at all."
+The fact is that neither the Comintern nor the Soviet Union have any need of anyone worrying about them.
 They can take care of themselves.
-But all these naive people, who trust the words of Hitler, should realise that the recent German-Japanese agreement is in reality directed against all non-fascist states, that Hitler, over the heads of Bolshevism and of the Soviet Union, is in reality aiming at them.
-For it is quite clear that Hitler decided to introduce military service not against the Comintern, and least of all was it necessary for him to conclude against the Comintern any kind of military agreement with Japan and various secret pacts with Italy.
-And the Comintern is not a state with its own territory, with its own armies, a state against which it is possible to go to war and in a block with some other states at that.
+But all these naive people who trust the words of Hitler should realize that the recent German-Japanese agreement is in reality directed against all non-fascist states, that Hitler, over the heads of Bolshevism and of the Soviet Union, is in reality aiming at them.
+It surely is clear that Hitler decided to introduce military service not against the Comintern, and, least of all, was it necessary for him to conclude against the Comintern any kind of military agreement with Japan and various secret pacts with Italy.
+The Comintern is surely no state with its own territory, with its own armies, a state against which it were possible to go to war and in a bloc with some other states at that.
 Hitler is indeed insultingly underestimating here the intelligence of the whole world when he declares his war agreement with Japan to be an agreement against the Comintern.